 Do Home Insurance Cover Roof Leaks

 If you notice that your roof has been leaking for a while, you may not ignore it as roof leaks due to negligence may not be covered by home insurance.
 Unless the roof leak is not due to poor maintenance then some home insurance may pay up to 25% of the depreciated value.
 Claims for roofs that are near their service end life may not yield much recovery and leaks due to wear and tear are not covered.
-You may ensure the gutter is clear for proper water run off to avoid roof leakages.
-An unattended roof leak may develop into more serious damage of other areas if you do not take care.
+You may ensure the gutter is clear for proper water runoff to avoid roof leakages.
+An unattended roof leak may develop into more serious damage to other areas if you do not take care.